 Students are divided into four houses – Kahikatia (Blue), Tanekaha (Green), Miro (Yellow) and Rata (Red).
 The house system encourages leadership, teamwork and healthy competition.
 House points are allocated for; achievement and participation in sporting events and tabloid sports and positive behaviour shown during class and playground times.
 Children are encouraged to wear their school colours during inter-house competition days.

 We have a very extensive school library.
 All classes have regular periods at the library and students are able to withdraw books.
 Please ensure that books are returned promptly and that they are well cared for.
-Lost books will be itemised and an invoice sent to parents to either find or pay for replacement cost of each book.

 The Years Seven and Eight children attend Manual Technology Classes at Te Aroha College.
 There is a technology fee of $20.00 per student per term to cover costs.
 Turley’s buses transport the students to and from the College.